anywhichway/josedb/README.md

 ```

 Then open your browser and navigate to `http://127.0.0.1:443/example.html`.
 Note, running over localhost will not work.
+And, `http:` is correct due to a nuance of how security works in the browser with `127.0.0.1`.

 ### Creating A Database